Senators from Monmouth Beach

-In my ongoing effort to undercover Monmouth Beach history, I have determined that two United States Senators had strong connections to this shore town.
+In my ongoing effort to undercover Monmouth Beach history, I have determined that at least two United States Senators had strong connections to this shore town.
 Several others had minor connections to the borough.

-One was Alexander G. Cattell, who represented New Jersey in the U.S. Senate from to 1866 to 1871.
-The other was William W. Barbour, who was a U.S. Senator for NJ from 1931 to 1943.
-Both men were wealthy Republicans.
+First was William W. Barbour, who was a U.S. Senator for NJ from 1931 to 1943.
+The other, Alexander G. Cattell, who represented New Jersey in the U.S. Senate from to 1866 to 1871.
+Both men were wealthy Republicans and MB homeowners.

 Among Cattell’s notable accomplishments were that he voted to convict President Andrew Johnson of impeachment charges in May 1868, and shortly thereafter in 1871, became one of the first major developers of Monmouth Beach.
 He owned a large house on the eastside of Ocean Avenue just north of Valentine Street.